jupyter-book/workshop-template/content/lessons/executable.md

 Unlike Jupyter notebook files, Markdown files do not store the output of executions.
 This means to include the outputs in our project, we must execute the cells at build time.
-To make a markdown file executable, you must first add a `kernelspec` to the files frontmatter.
+To make a Markdown file executable, you must first add a `kernelspec` to the files [frontmatter](https://mystmd.org/guide/frontmatter).
 For example, in this page,

 ```yaml